zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Example: ./edgecmd Configuration System Port Port=5590
 ```

-## Edge Data Store Components
+## Edge Data Store components
-### Adding Components
+### Add components
-The following command can be used to view which components are currently configured on the Edge Data Store:
+With the following command, you can view which components are currently configured on Edge Data Store:

 ```bash
 edgecmd Configuration System Components
 ```

 To register a new component, use the following command:

 ```bash
 edgecmd Configuration System Components componentId=<componentId> componentType=<componentType>
 ```

 Valid component type's are "Modbus" and "OpcUa".
-Use "Modbus" if trying to register a Modbus EDS adapter and "OpcUa" if trying to register an OPC UA adapter.
+If you are trying to register a Modbus EDS adapter, use "Modbus" and if you are trying to register an OPC UA adapter, use "OpcUa".

-Example of registering a new Modbus adapter component:
+Example: Modbus adapter component registration:

 ```bash
 edgecmd Configuration System Components componentId=Modbus1 componentType=Modbus
 ```

-### Configuring Components
+### Configure components

-The EDS Modbus adapter and OPC UA adapter each have 3 configurable facets: Data Source, Data Selection, and Logging.
-These can be configured with edgecmd by specifying a component ID and facet name.
-An example of configuring the data source facet of a Modbus adapter:
+The EDS Modbus adapter and OPC UA adapter each have three configurable facets: data source, data selection, and logging.
+You can configure these with edgecmd by specifying a component ID and facet name.

+Example: Configuration of the data source facet of a Modbus adapter:

 ```bash
 edgecmd Configuration Modbus1 DataSource IpAddress=117.23.45.110 port=502 ConnectTimeout=15000 StreamIdPrefix="DataSource1"
 ```

-For detailed information on how to configure each adapter see the [Modbus](xref:modbus_schema) and [OPC UA](xref:opcua_schema) schemas.
+For detailed information on how to configure each adapter, see the [Modbus](xref:modbus_schema) and [OPC UA](xref:opcua_schema) schemas.

-### Deleting Components
+### Delete components

-Components can be deleted from the Edge Data Store using the following command:
+You can delete components from the Edge Data Store by using the following command:

 ```bash
 edgecmd Configuration System Components id=<componentId> delete
 ```

-- Note: The "Storage" component cannot be deleted, as it is required for the Edge Data Store to operate.
+**Note:** You can't delete the "Storage" component because it is required for Edge Data Store to operate.

-## Retrieve Existing Edge Data Store Configurations
+## Retrieve existing Edge Data Store configurations

-The edgecmd utility can be used to view the configuration for each part of the Edge Data Store.
+You can use the edgecmd utility to view the configuration for each part of Edge Data Store.

-To view the entire configuration for every Edge Data Store component run the following command:
+To view the entire configuration for every Edge Data Store component, run the following command:

 ```bash
 edgecmd Configuration